 Despite the snow, we are getting ready for spring!
 SAVE THE DATE.
 Come join GTC and the Springfield Food Policy Council on Saturday, May 12 for our annual Plant Sale and Gardener's Gathering, to be held this year at GTC's new Farm on 200 Walnut St. in Springfield.
 Advance order information coming soon!
 Check back at the end of March for a list of available herbs, vegetable starts and flowers and how to order and pay in advance so you get exactly what you want.
 Of course, you are always welcome to shop the day of the sale as well!

-Thanks to the gifts and generosity of many, we have met and exceeded our $60,000 fundraising goal!
+Thanks to the gifts and generosity of many, we exceeded our $60,000 fundraising goal!
 We will use this funding to support our youth leadership development and food justice work this winter, and to further develop our Walnut Street Farm.
 We are humbled and grateful for the many contributions that made this possible.

 Every dollar will be invested into building the leadership of our youth and growing our presence on our land and in our community -- keeping GTC sustainable for the future.

 Our deep thanks for supporting GTC and our work to nurture the land, grow strong youth leaders and build a movement for food justice.

 Mabeline Velez: A Voice for Justice and Sustainability in Springfield and Beyond

 When I was a little girl my grandfather taught me to love the land that provided my daily bread, the land that my ancestors for years had farmed to provide for the generations to come.
 He taught me to treat the land as a treasure that I needed to pass on.